Twitch source code and data reportedly leaked in hack

-Twitch source code and data reportedly leaked in hackBest change your password, just in case
+Twitch source code and data reportedly leaked in hackUpdate: Twitch have confirmed a breach

+Update 4.35pm: Twitch have confirmed that a breach has taken place, more below.

-Twitch has reportedly been attacked by an anonymous hacker who has allegedly leaked a large amount of data, from source code to streamer earnings.
+Original story 1.20pm: Twitch has reportedly been attacked by an anonymous hacker who has allegedly leaked a large amount of data, from source code to streamer earnings.
 A 4chan user has posted a 128GB torrent supposedly containing the leaked info, and more could be leaked down the line.
 There's also a suggestion that user passwords might be compromised, so now is probably a good time to change yours.

+"Our teams are working with urgency to understand the extent of this.
+We will update the community as soon as additional information is available.
+Thank you for bearing with us."

 The 4chan poster says the leak is intended to "foster more disruption and competition in the online video streaming space" because the community is "a disgusting toxic cesspool".

-They claims the release includes source code for many elements of Twitch.
+They claim the release includes source code for many elements of Twitch.
 Along with the "entirety" of Twitch.tv with a commit history back to its early days, they say the dump of Git repositories includes an unreleased "Steam competitor" from Amazon Game Studios, other Twitch-owned services like IGDB and CurseForge, various proprietary SDKs and services, security assessment tools, and Twitch's mobile, desktop, and console clients.
 Supposedly the dump also has reports of how much streamers earned from 2019 till now.

 Twitter users combing through the data say the leak also includes encrypted user passwords, so it's probably worth changing your password and securing your account with two-factor authentication, just in case.

-Note: Update: Twitch took to Twitter this afternoon to confirm that a breach has taken place, saying: